0x27/0x27.github.io/talks.md

 So, occasionally I get up to doing speaky-thingies.
 Here is a list of previous talks and any associated video/media/slides associated with them.

+# Bsides Hannover, 2015 - Shell on Wheels
+This was a talk detailing the reverse engineering of Icomera Moovbox products I performed and the discovery of a number of vulnerabilities, development of exploits for said vulnerabiities, and post exploitation concepts developed for said products.
+There is a video forthcoming apparently, but for now heres the [slides][bsideshn-slides].
+I quite enjoyed this one, was a lot of fun the whole way through.

 # Dublin Web Summit 2014 - Anonymous and Lulzsec: The Politics and Power Behind the Mask.
 This was a panel discussion with [Gabriella Coleman][biella] and [Donncha O Cearbhail][donncha] about Anonymous/LulzSec, the politics of the groups, and the general culture of them.